abhishekh2001/cshell/README.md

-# Shell assignment
+# CShell

 ## Overview
-Creatively named, the aim of "Shell assignment" shell is to implement a simplified version of the shell for the course "Operating Systems and Networks".
+Creatively named, the aim of "cshell" shell is to implement a simplified version of the shell.

 ## Compilation instructions
-Invoke `make` from the directory containing the source code (here, `shell-assignment`) which creates an executable `shell.out` in the same directory
+Invoke `make` from the directory containing the source code which creates an executable `shell.out` in the same directory

 `make clean` can be performed to remove `*.o` files.